SE-VGG16/Enhanced-Forest-Fire-and-Smoke-Detection-using-SE-VGG16-A-Lightweight-and-Robust-Convolutional-Neur/README.md

 # 🔥 Enhanced Forest Fire and Smoke Detection using SE-VGG16: A Lightweight and Robust Convolutional Neural Network

-## 📢 Our paper is currently under submission, and detailed data information will be made public after its publication
+## 📢 Our paper is currently under submission in the journal of The Visual Computer, and detailed data information will be made public after its publication

 ---